mjdamgaard/UP-Web-Project/README.md

-And the most important point for understanding the sections below is then that all semantic statements, which consist of a predicate and a subject Term, can be rated by each user on continuous rating scale, namely with values running from 0 to 10 (with floating point values in between).
+And the most important point for understanding the sections below is then that all semantic statements, which consist of a predicate and a subject Term, can be rated by each user on a continuous rating scale, namely with values running from 0 to 10 (with floating point values in between).

 As an example, a user could choose to rate the previously mentioned movie with